Columbus Monument (New York City): History

 In 2012, the statue was used as the centerpiece of an interactive art installation by Tatzu Nishi entitled Discovering Columbus.
 The Public Art Fund described the project as follows:Nishi’s project re-imagines the colossal 13-foot-tall statue of Columbus standing in a fully furnished, modern living room.
 Featuring tables, chairs, couch, rug, and flat-screen television, the décor reflects the artist’s interpretation of contemporary New York style.
 He even designed wallpaper inspired by memories of American popular culture, having watched Hollywood movies and television as a child in Japan.
 Discovering Columbus offers both a unique perspective on a historical monument and a surreal experience of the sculpture in a new context.
-Allowing us to take a journey up six flights of stairs to a fictional living room, Tatzu Nishi invites us to discover for ourselves where the imagination may lead.Amid the 2017 monument controversies in the United States, an issue arose over the statue due to criticism of Columbus's mistreatment of the native people on Hispaniola.
-In August of that year, the far-right Unite the Right rally in Charlottesville, Virginia, had resulted in one death and several injuries.
-Following that rally, Mayor Bill de Blasio commissioned a "90-day review" of possibly "hateful" monuments across the city to determine if any of them, including the Columbus Column, warranted either removal or recontextualization (e.g. by explanatory plaques).
-Although calls to remove the monument were supported by those criticizing Columbus's actions, the proposed removal was opposed by some sectors of the city's Italian American community and Columbus Day Parade organizers.
-After two instances of vandalism in September 2017, including one incident where the statue was defaced with red paint, full-time security measures were put around the column ahead of the year's parade.
+Allowing us to take a journey up six flights of stairs to a fictional living room, Tatzu Nishi invites us to discover for ourselves where the imagination may lead.

+The monument became the subject of attention during the 2017 monument controversies in the United States.
+In August of that year, Mayor Bill de Blasio commissioned a 90-day review of potentially "hateful" monuments across the city to determine if any of them, including the Columbus Monument, warranted either removal or recontextualization (e.g., by explanatory plaques).
+Those critical of Columbus called for the monument to be removed.
+The Columbus Citizens Foundation and many Italian Americans in New York opposed removal.
+After two instances of vandalism in September 2017, including one incident where the statue was defaced with red paint, full-time security measures were implemented ahead of the Columbus Day parade.

 On September 20, 2018, in a unanimous decision, the New York State Board of Historic Preservation voted to place the monument on the state historic register and nominate it to the National Register of Historic Places (NRHP), due to its significance.
-Two months later the National Park Service added the monument to the NRHP.
+Two months later, the National Park Service inscribed the monument on the NRHP.

+On September 19, 2023, Italian Prime Minister Giorgia Meloni visited the monument and, during a ceremony, laid a wreath in honor of Columbus.